cngkaygusuz/matasano-challenges/golang/README.md

 # matasano-challenges

-My solutions to the problems posted at http://cryptopals.com/
+Solutions to the cryptopals.org challenes, up to 2.1 in golang.

 ## Where are the Solutions?